telefonicaid/fiware-orion/doc/manuals/user/context_providers.md

 * Orion doesn't know the Street 4 temperature, but it knows (due to the registration in the previous step) that the Context Provider at
-  <http://sensor48.mycity.com/v1> knows that, so it forwards the query
+  <http://sensor48.mycity.com/v1> does know about the Street 4 temperature, so it forwards the query
   (message number 3) to the URL
   <http://sensor48.mycity.com/v1/queryContext> (i.e. the URL used in
   the Providing Application field at registration time, plus the "/queryContext" operation).
-Note the query is forwarded using NGSIv1 format although the original request from client used NGSIv2 (this is due lack of support yet of NGSIv2 based forwarding, see [this issue about it](https://github.com/telefonicaid/fiware-orion/issues/3068)).
+Note that the query is forwarded using NGSIv1 format although the original request from the client used NGSIv2 (this is due to lack of support for NGSIv2 based forwarding, see [this issue about it](https://github.com/telefonicaid/fiware-orion/issues/3068)).

 ```